 The Worst Years: 2011, 2012, 2013

-Necessary recalls for these models concern disabled airbags and seat belt pre-tensioners, high-pressure fuel pipe and cracked low-pressure fuel hose leaks, bearing and connecting rod wear, causing engine stalling, transmission shift cable detachment and rollaway risk, brake line leaks, improper steering gear assembly and loss of power steering assist, and front coil spring fractures.
+Necessary recalls for these models concern disabled airbags and seat belt pre-tensioners, high-pressure fuel pipe and cracked low-pressure fuel hose leaks, bearing and connecting rod wear, causing engine stalling, transmission shift cable detachment and rollaway risk, brake line leaks, faulty steering gear assembly and loss of power steering assist, and front coil spring fractures.

 See NHTSA 2011, 2012, 2013 Hyundai Sonata recalls and complaints.